alexamies/chinesenotes-go/README.md

 ### Integration with a rich JavaScript web client (optional)

+For web resources to give a higher quality user experience than the basic Go HTML templates using Material Design Web, see (Material Design Web Resources)[web_resources/README.md].

-See the web files at
+For an implementation where the communication with the backend uses AJAX, see the web files at

 https://github.com/alexamies/chinesenotes.com/tree/master/web-resources